-The regulations governing Pace′s purchases and sales transactions state that, with few exceptions, all purchase orders or contracts exceeding two hundred and fifty thousand dollars ($250,000) for services, construction or consulting services, including the purchase or sale of materials or equipment, shall be accomplished by free and open competitive bidding.
+The regulations governing Pace′s purchases and sales transactions state that, with few exceptions, all purchase orders or contracts exceeding two hundred and fifty thousand dollars ($250,000) for all services, rolling stock, the purchase or sale of materials or equipment and construction at $40,000, shall be accomplished by free and open competitive bidding.
 This type of purchasing is called a "Formal Procurement” that requires a structured process using the Invitation for Bids and Request for Proposals methods.

 So that Pace will be able to manage with its daily needs, the regulations provide for alternative procurement methods other than an advertised "Formal Procurement."

 1. If the purchase orders or contracts involve amounts of less than two-hundred fifty thousand dollars ($250,000), such purchase orders or contracts may be accomplished in the open market after solicitation of quotes in writing or electronically.
 This method is called "Informal Bidding," and is referred to as a "small purchases".

 2. Contracts which, by their nature, are inconsistent with competitive bidding such as utility services, real estate or proprietary Information Technology, may be awarded directly without competitive bidding by the Chief Procurement Officer or their designee (contracts under $150,000) or after approval by Pace's Board (contracts more than $150,000).

 3. In the case of an emergency, declared by the Executive Director, which affects the operations of Pace, contracts may be executed to the extent necessary to respond to the emergency without "Formal Advertisement" or Competition.
 Pace′s Board is notified by the Executive Director of the emergency.